core-wg/resource-directory/point-to-point-responses.md

 response:

-They do now (as per https://github.com/core-wg/resource-directory/pull/264 @@@merge).
+They do now (as per https://github.com/core-wg/resource-directory/pull/264).

 <!--
-WGF-8 @@@ can sure sprinkle some keywords but what does it contribute?
+can sure sprinkle some keywords but what does it contribute?

 maybe examples, tradfri?
 -->